 Six Flags Hurricane Harbor Rockford

-Donations for Six Flags Hurricane Harbor Rockford will open online in April.
+Donations for Six Flags Hurricane Harbor Rockford are now open.

 Read to Succeed

 Read to Succeed is a free educational program sponsored by Six Flags Theme Parks.
 The program encourages students in grades K through 6 to engage in recreational reading.
 Students who complete six hours of recreational, non-school-related reading are eligible to earn a free admission ticket to a participating Six Flags Theme Park or Hurricane Harbor Rockford.

 Six Flags Great America and Special Olympics Illinois have combined to create a thrilling fundraising event for Special Olympics Illinois.
 Participants can show the world that they are a true RAGING BULL by riding the distance of a 5k, 10k, half-marathon or marathon (26.2 Miles) on Six Flags Great America’s world-class roller coasters.